tjohann/a20_sdk/README.md

 A common development environment for ARMv7 boards based on Allwinners A20 processors.
 It provides basic component like compiler or env scripts.
 Additional you find all infos and bin/tools to setup one of the supported devices (see below).
 To make life easier you can use the scripts to clone useful external repositories like U-Boot, Linux and more.

-As an extention you can install my a20_sdk_builder (https://github.com/tjohann/a20_sdk_builder) which should give you a gtk based tool at your hand.
+As an extention you can install my sdk_builder (https://github.com/tjohann/sdk_builder) which should give you a gtk based tool at your hand.
 With that you can do all steps in a more simpler way by using a gui.

 Requirement